annibale-x/Easymage/README.md

 One of the most complex challenges in AI image generation is "negation" (telling the AI what *not* to include).
 Most engines are designed to follow positive instructions and often struggle with negative ones unless they are formatted specifically for their architecture.

-Easymage v0.8.12 introduces a **Selective Negation Strategy** that automatically chooses the best method to handle your `--no ` requirements.
+Easymage, from v0.8.12, introduces a **Selective Negation Strategy** that automatically chooses the best method to handle your `--no ` requirements.

 #### 1. Native API Handling (High Fidelity)
 If the generation engine has a dedicated technical field for negative prompts, Easymage passes your exclusions directly to the API.
 This provides a "surgical" removal of elements without affecting the creative description of the main subject.